 Trail mix, nuts, & granola bars: A picnic must-have!
 Add different nuts, seeds, dried fruits, chocolate chips, etc. for a homemade and healthy picnic treat.

-You can check out some amazing Healthy Toddler Lunch Ideas right here.
+You can check out some fantastic Healthy Toddler Lunch Ideas right here.

 affiliate links can be found on this blog at no cost to you.

 Looking for an amazing healthy eating cookbook?
 Inspiralized: Turn Vegetables into Healthy, Creative, Satisfying Meals is awesome.

 If you are looking for a quick and easy snack?
 These healthy, protein-packed snack balls make the perfect idea for kids and adults to share.